-90 Note that we chose to use this compact form rather than the more conventional representation as a sum of real and imaginary components to remind the reader that the intensity at $\omega = \omega_0$ does not have any imaginary component, which will be exploited below and prevent unnecessary derivations.
-Thus, substituting $\omega$ with $\omega_0$ in Eq.
-(2) gives:
+Note that we chose to use this compact form rather than the more conventional representation as a sum of real and imaginary components to remind the reader that the intensity at $\omega = \omega_0$ does not have any imaginary component, which will be exploited below and prevent unnecessary derivations.
+Thus, substituting ω with ω_0 in Eq.
+(2) gives evolves during τ , after which decoupling prevents evolution of antiphase coherences into detected in-phase terms.
+In our scheme, s(t) is zero after τ but has a conventional evolution during τ .
+This description is reminiscent of discussions of truncation artifacts, which, in the frequency domain, lead to the convolution of Lorentzian signals with a sinc function.
+That is, signals are now both attenuated and accompanied with sinc wiggles (Fig. 2a).

-$$I(\omega = \omega_0) = \frac{1}{R}.$$ (3)
+$$I\left(\omega=\omega_0\right) = \frac{1}{R}.$$ (3)